NPB's Highest Pitching Honor

 Outdated Criteria Debate

-The 10+ complete games and 200+ innings criteria are increasingly unreachable in modern NPB, where starters average around 6 innings.
+The 10+ complete games and 200+ innings criteria are increasingly unreachable in 2020s NPB, where starters average around 6 innings.
 Zero Central League pitchers threw 200+ innings in 2023.
-Hanshin's Shoki Murakami posted a 1.75 ERA in 2023 but fell short on complete games and innings, sparking debate about whether he deserved the award (he ultimately won).
+Hanshin's Shoki Murakami posted a 1.75 ERA in 2023 but fell short on complete games and innings; the award went instead to Yoshinobu Yamamoto (Orix), who met the criteria for a third straight year.
+Murakami's case epitomized the gap between modern usage patterns and the selection criteria.
 The growing number of 'no recipient' years threatens the award's prestige.

 Value and Future